harryjjacobs/microslam/README.md

 - `firmware/`: Contains the code for the microcontroller.
 - `slam/`: Contains the core SLAM algorithms and data structures.
+- `viewer/`: Contains a simple viewer for visualising the robot's map and observations in real-time over the network.

 ## Development